Shengqiang-Zhang/plate/README.md

     --find-unused-parameters;
 ```
 ## Prediction
 The script `pred.py` is for predicting on single file.
-We provide the `run_prediction.sh` script.
+We provide the `run_prediction.sh` script for the prediction convenience.

 ## Generating pseudo labels
 We can change the argument value `args.encoder_attn_temp`, `args.decoder_attn_temp`, and `args.cross_attn_temp` in `pred.py` file to change the attention temperature during the teacher's inference process.